What Is OEM Analytics?

 The companies that are best positioned to actually do this are the OEMs.
 They have enough data from enough machines to understand and predict failures.

 SensrTrx has laid the foundation to create these models and use them to scan and flag data as it is received from the machines in the cloud or the models can be deployed locally on a server at the plant.

 Using the data collected from the machines, they can also understand their warranty needs.
 How often do the components fail and how many do they need to keep in stock based on a customer’s actual usage rather than guessing?

 Forecasting and Auto-replenishment of Tooling and Consumables

-A process can also be setup to auto replenish tooling and consumables based on actual usage.
+A process can also be set up to auto replenish tooling and consumables based on actual usage.

 With SensrTrx OEM analytics, you can know how often they are changing tools, how many cycles have tool has been through to know when they have to be replaced.
-You can use this data to feed into your purchasing, production planning and sales order process in your ERP system.
+You can use this data to feed into your purchasing, production planning, and sales order process in your ERP system.

 Building Better Machines

-This data is usually calculated by visiting customers and running tests in the lab to understand when components are going to fail and to determine the required maintenance on the machines.
+This data is usually calculated by visiting customers and running tests in the lab to understand when components are going to fail and determine the required maintenance on the machines.

 This is a very error-prone and time-consuming process.
 It also relies on anecdotal information rather than hard facts.